 To choose a font for your text, click on the Type Menu.
 This will display the many available typefaces and other customizing options.

+The changes you’ve made will be automatically applied.
 You can also rearrange your images by dragging and dropping them onto pages.

 Check and Proof Your Book Before Printing

 Print production guides are represented by the black lines and grey edges that appear close to the borders of each page.